Davidson-Library/Omeka-S/Omeka_S_ENG422_Project.md

 ### Page Setup in Omeka S

-The initial goal is to mirror the pages, headings, and media from the original site depending on the structure.
-The items and media are ready to be contextualized and embedded into pages, which are used as "exhibits" or more typical web pages.
+The items and media are ready to be contextualized and embedded into pages, which are used as "exhibits" or as more typical web pages.

 #### Add New Page